paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-16S/16s-sequence-process.md

   --output-path demux \
   --input-format PairedEndFastqManifestPhred33
 ```
+Input file:
+- manifest.csv
+-  the list of fastq (.fastq.gz) sequencing files

+output file:
+- demux.qza

 #### Summarise FASTQs
 We can also obtain the sequencing data quality information by executing the command below.
 ```
 qiime demux summarize \
 --i-data demux.qza \
 --o-visualization demux.qzv
 ```

+Input file:
+- demux.qza

+output file:
+- demux.qzv

+The `demux.qzv` file can be upload to [QIIME 2 View](https://view.qiime2.org/) for an interactive visualisation

 #### Trim primers using Cutadapt QIIME2 plugin
-Screen out reads that do not begin with primer sequence and remove primer sequence from reads using the cutadapt QIIME2 plugin.
+Screen out reads that do not begin with primer sequence and remove primer sequence from reads using the `cutadapt` QIIME2 plugin.
 The below primers correspond to the 16s V3-V4 region.
 DADA2’s chimera removal step requires primers to have been removed, as otherwise, the ambiguous nucleotides in most primer sets cause large numbers of false-positive chimeras to be identified.
+Please note that if you have identified a relatively higher adapter sequence contamination (which can be identified from the multiQC report), those adapter sequences should also be removed.

 The primes used in this dataset for 16s V3-V4 region
 ##### V3-V4 Primer-F